Overview | Harvard | IEEE | APA | Chicago | MLA | Vancouver | Citation Tools

 2. Citing multiple sources in Chicago style

 Sometimes you may have to support your statement with multiple sources.
-If this is the case, please don’t add multiple citation numbers (e.g. 1, 2, 3) and add multiple references to the footnote.
-You must combine all the citations into one footnote and give a single reference number and add this number as superscript in your text.
+If this is the case, please don’t add multiple citation numbers (e.g. 1, 2, 3) and add separate footnotes for each source.
+You must use one superscript number in the text, and combine all the sources into one footnote.
+You can use a semicolon to separate the sources.

 This is incorrect.
 You shouldn’t add multiple reference numbers in superscript if you want to cite multiple sources